joonas-fi/joonas.fi/blog/_posts/2020/2020-03-21-covid-19-and-the-worlds-refusal-to-blame-china.md

 ![](/images/2020/covid-gross-negligence.png)

-The important thing to notice is, that all of the answers to the yellow questions are **yes** ("yes" answers = bad actions), i.e. China didn't do a single redeeming thing.
+The important thing to notice is, that all of China's actions to the yellow questions are **yes** (= bad actions), i.e. they didn't do a single redeeming thing.

 Argument: the time for blame is not yet